Wopee-io-DEV/playwright-template/README.md

-# Playwright test template repo
+# Playwright tests template repo

 ## A) Run in the cloud using GitHub Actions